uqqu/frequency_analysis/README.rst

 The only argument is optional

-* *name* ñ the name of the folder in which the analysis was saved default ``frequency_analysis``
+* *name* ‚Äì the name of the folder in which the analysis was saved default ``frequency_analysis``

 ``Result`` class methods